yoanbst/csv-cleaner/README.md

 # CSV Cleaner

-A simple python script to remove unecessary columns and row of a large csv
+A simple python script for large csv cleaning.
+Removes unecessary columns and row, split columns, filter by data, etc.
+It updates the original file.